-Contracts will only be awarded to individual organisations.
+Contracts will be awarded only to individual organisations.
 However, applicants may identify components of the work which they wish to subcontract and may also employ specialist consultants or advisers if they believe this will increase the chances of the project being successful.